MadhanDevlpr/MadhanDevlpr/README.md

-- 👋 Hi, I’m @pmaadhi
+- 👋 Hi, I’m Madhan Aadithya
-- 👀 I’m interested in Html and Css
+- 👀 I’m interested in Html, Css and Js
-- 🌱 I’m currently learning Python as additional
+- 🌱 I’m currently learning Backend as additional
-- 💞️ I’m looking to collaborate on nothin
+- 💞️ I'm good at git bash
-- 📫 How to reach me - https://greendragonwebsite.pythonanywhere.com/
+- 📫 How to reach me - https://madhan.netlify.app/